nathaneltitane/dextop/README.md

 **Any modification of the Dextop setup routine, scripts or utilities implies the user is fully aware of potential hardware failure or breakage and/or loss of data, including the consequences of doing so:**
 **Any bug report that stems from such action will not be acknowledged and will be closed immediately!**

+### Usage:

+All utilities created for, loaded, and used by Dextop contain a help argument.
+Please refer to the help dialogs while setting things up or before opening a bug report.

 ### Before proceeding:

 It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although you can always attempt deploying it on an already existing setup.